ucsb-cs32/s21/_lab/lab05.md

 Orientation
 ============
+There are two different deadlines for part 1 (no late work accepted), due: thursday May 13 11:59pm and part 2 due Sunday, May 16 11:59pm.

 At this point, we have a healthy amount of code (most of your lab04 solutions are over 1K lines of code -- which is still a very small software project, but is growing in complexity).
 Assuming we may want to add yet another data source to build up more information in our software, it is worth taking a moment now to reflect on the code we have and how to *simplify* that code *or* more importantly for this week's lab, if you need to aggregate data based on varied criteria (i.e. state or all data of a given type or value - i.e. aggregate all counties with percentage of the population at varied thresholds).
 The `spirit of the problem' for this assignment is the use of inheritance.